locka99/opcua/README.md

 Most of this data is static however some server state variables will reflect the actual state of the server.
 Not all state in the server is implemented.

+### Supported encryption modes

+The server supports enpoints with the standard security modes:

+* None - no encryption
+* Sign - no encryption but messages are digitally signed to ensure integrity
+* SignAndEncrypt - signed messages which are then encrypted

+The following security policies are supported.

+* None (no encryption)
+* Basic128Rsa15
+* Basic256
+* Basic256Rsa256

-### Supported security profiles / authentication
+### Supported user identities

-The server supports the following security mode / profiles:
+The server supports the following user identities

 1. Anonymous/None, i.e. no authentication
 2. User/password (plaintext password)

-Work in progress:

-1. Public key authentication, signing and encryption.
-This will happen later once unencrypted functionality is working.
-2. User/password using encrypted password.

 ### Current limitations